thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 Import
 * Import TML (update and create new) with complex dependency handling (updated)
+* Share and tag content when importing

+Compare
 * Compare two TML files for differences
-* Share and tag content when importing

 !!! warning "TML is complex and this tool is new."